Health (game terminology): Mechanics

-Regeneration
+Restoration

 Players can often restore a character's health by using various items such as potions, food or first-aid kits.
 In role-playing video games, the player often can also restore a character's health by visiting a doctor or resting at an inn.
 A number of games incorporate a mechanic known as "life steal" or "life leech", which allows a character to restore health by siphoning it from an enemy.
 Methods for replenishing health differ from each other and are dependent on the game's genre.
 In more dynamic action games, it is important to quickly restore a character's health, while role-playing games feature slower-paced methods of health restoration to achieve realism.

 A number of games incorporate a regeneration system that automatically replenishes health if the character does not take damage.
 This makes the game easier to play by giving the player the opportunity to restore the character's health after a difficult battle.
 This system may allow the player to safely run through dangerous parts of the game without consequence.

 Tag team games often regenerate part of the health of a resting character.